thegreenwebfoundation/developer-docs/src/docs/api/carbon-txt/overview.md

   order: 1
 ---

-# Carbon.txt validation API
+# Carbon.txt validator API

-The carbon.txt validation API allows you to validate the syntax and content of carbon.txt files, and to look up the carbon.txt file for a given domain.
+The carbon.txt validator API allows you to validate the syntax and content of carbon.txt files, and to look up the carbon.txt file for a given domain.

 # Authentication